builtbykrit/donation-foo/README.md

 ## To-do
 The script still grinds to a halt for larger projects, we need to make some modifications to fix this.

+If you have any questions email garrett@builtbykrit.com or submit a PR!